khalayilwanga/_kotlin_basicspractice/README.md

-# _kotlin_basicspractice
+# ***  kotlinbasicspractice ***

-Practice solutions for using the Kotlin language using [Peter Sommerhoffer's course] (https://www.udemy.com/course/kotlin-android/)on Udemy
+Practice solutions for using the Kotlin language in Peter Sommerhoffer's course on Udemy.